ldotlopez/ha-historical-sensor/README.md

 💡 Check the delorian test integration in this repository

-1. Import home_assistant_histocial_sensort and define your sensor.
+1. Import home_assistant_historical_sensor and define your sensor.
    _⚠️ **Don't** set the SensorEntity.state property.
 See FAQ below_

 ```